UNITED REFORMED CHURCH

 Arrangements for services in the church

-The church will be open each Sunday from 4 April.
-The service will be presented mostly by live speakers, with some recorded items when the scheduled speakers are unable to attend or are from the Wallington congregation.
-As we are still forbidden to sing together all the hymns will be recordings.
-Aelred, our organist, will play before and after the service.
+The church has been open for services each Sunday since 4 April.
+The services are presented mostly by live speakers, with some recorded items when the scheduled speakers are unable to attend or are from the Wallington congregation.
+As we are still forbidden to sing together all the hymns are recordings.
+Aelred, our organist, plays before and after the service.

 Members, friends and visitors, including children, will be welcome.

 You will be asked before you enter whether you have a persistent cough, loss of the sense of smell or taste, or a high temperature.
 If you answer yes, you will not be allowed to enter the church.
 We will use a contactless thermometer to take your temperature and anyone reading 38C or above will not be allowed in.

 - have been in close contact with someone who has Covid-19,

 - have had a positive test for Covid-19 within the preceding 7 days, or

 - have been asked by NHS Test and Trace to self-isolate,

 please do not come, as if you do we are not allowed to let you enter.